bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

  };
 ```

-Copy and execute the code below to create a new consignmen.
+Copy and execute the code below to create a new consignment.
 Make sure to replace the `cartId` with your own value.

 ```js
 createConsignment(`/api/storefront/checkouts/`, `d4e978c2-bdcf-41b0-a49b-fecf4f5223c1`,